iommirocks/iommi/docs/pages.rst

         # Django template
         other_stuff = Template('<div>{{ foo }}</div>')

-The types here that aren't `PagePart` will be converted to a `PagePart` derived class as needed.
+The types here that aren't :code:`PagePart` will be converted to a :code:`PagePart` derived class as needed.

 html
 ----

 html is a little builder object to create simple elements.
-You just do `html.h1('some text')` to create a h1 html tag.
-It works by creating `Fragment` instances, so the `html.h1('foo')` is the same as `Fragment('some text', tag='h1')`.
-See `Fragment` for more available parameters.
+You just do :code:`html.h1('some text')` to create a h1 html tag.
+It works by creating :code:`Fragment` instances, so the :code:`html.h1('foo')` is the same as :code:`Fragment('some text', tag='h1')`.
+See :code:`Fragment` for more available parameters.

 PagePart
 --------

-`PagePart` it the base class/API for objects that can be composed into a page.
+:code:`PagePart` it the base class/API for objects that can be composed into a page.

 Fragment